Key details

 What the library is for

-The library is a study layer, not the live game.
-The homepage keeps the playable five-round challenge first; this page keeps the color reference material separate so players can review difficult prompts after they have already guessed.
+Use the library after a run, when a prompt made you doubt your memory.
+The homepage stays focused on the five-round challenge; this page gives you the reference material afterward.
 Selected character links open detail pages with the target part, answer HEX, RGB, HSB, HSL, source, memory tips, common wrong guesses, and related character links.

 How to use it without spoiling the game